 My teaching experience in the classroom includes being a Teacher’s Assistant for K-2nd grade, a SPED Inclusion Assistant for K-3rd grade, and an Instructor for Ole Miss – Tupelo’s Continuing Education/Community Outreach Department.
 I began teaching mathematics at Belmont School in January 2009 and was selected as the Belmont High School Teacher of the Year for 2016-2017.
 At Belmont, I have taught 7th grade mathematics, Pre-Algebra, Foundations of Algebra, Algebra 1, Geometry, Algebra 2, Survey of Mathematical Topics, and Calculus.

 I am married to Greg Davis and together we have three children.
 My daughter Hannah is the 6th – 8th grade math teacher at Tishomingo Middle School and is married to Jacob who is also a teacher and coach at Belmont High School.
-My son Noah is a sophomore at Northeast Mississippi Community College.
-My step-daughter Megan is a sophomore at Beville State Community College.
+My son Noah is a junior at the University of Mississippi.
+My step-daughter Megan attended Beville State Community College.

 Some of my hobbies and interests include: spending time with my family and friends, computers, web design, bird watching, reading, sports, music, camping, fishing, cooking, and playing card and board games.